pavitra-kanagaraj/ERA5_temp/02_cities/README.md

 ### 1. Install Dependencies:
 The required libraries `openpyxl` and `netCDF4` are installed for:
-- Reading city-level data from an Excel file (`cities_ESP.xlsx`).
+- Reading city-level data from an Excel file (`IND_cities.xlsx`).
 - Accessing climate data from the Copernicus global NetCDF file (`global.nc`).
-- The global.nc data has not been uploaded here due to storage constraints, however if you follow the steps in 01_download, it should work
+- *Note: The global.nc data is not uploaded here due to storage constraints.
+However, following the steps in 01_download will allow access to the dataset.*

 ### 2. Load City Data:
-The cities_ESP.xlsx file is loaded, which contains the latitude and longitude coordinates of cities.
-This data is used to extract climate time series for each city.
+The IND_cities.xlsx file, which contains latitude and longitude coordinates of Indian cities, is loaded.
+- The city coordinates were obtained from the ** SEDEC Population Grid**, which originally provided shapefiles.
+- These shapefiles were converted into an Excel file (IND_cities.xlsx) to facilitate data extraction.

 ### 3. Access Copernicus Global Data:
 The monthly global climate data (global.nc file) is accessed using the netCDF4 library.
-The script retrieves temperature data (t2m) and the latitude and longitude variables from the NetCDF file.
+The script retrieves **temperature data (t2m)** and the latitude and longitude variables from the NetCDF file.

 ### 4. Match City Coordinates to Climate Data:
 For each city in the Excel file, the script calculates the squared differences between the city’s latitude and longitude and the latitude and longitude from the global dataset.
 This allows the script to identify the closest matching coordinates in the global dataset.